qor/doc/helpers/wildcard-router.md

 }
 ```

-Those URLs could be anything, with no rule.
+Those URLs could be anything, with no rule...
 Let's initialize [WildcardRouter](https://github.com/qor/wildcard_router) and mount it.

 ```go
 func main() {